NelsonZhouwenhua/CMEECoursework/Week3/MyRCoursework/README.txt

 Chapter covered: Biological Computing in R, Data management

-Status: chapter covered and Chapter 7 practicals all done
+Status: chapter covered and practicals all done

 ###############################################################